-US ranks in the top 92nd percentile in Regulatory Quality in the World Bank, Worldwide Governance Indicators and in the top 89th percentile in Rule of Law.
-Evidence of the effectiveness of law enforcement is evident in news reporting and reveals no widespread or systematic criminal activity related to the suppression of lawsuits in the grievance process of forest related activities in the Enviva supply base area.
+US ranks in the top 92nd percentile in Regulatory Quality in the World Bank Worldwide Governance Indicators and in the top 89th percentile in Rule of Law.
+Evidence of the effectiveness of law enforcement is evident in news reporting and reveals no widespread or systematic criminal activity related to the use of compulsory labor in the wood products industry in the Enviva supply base area.